tgeby0/functional-programming-demo/README.md

 callOrDefault _ defaultValue Nothing = defaultValue
 ```

-The code path taken depends on what type Maybe is.
+The code path taken depends on what type `Maybe` is.
 This is also an example of a higher-order function, as it takes a function as a parameter.
+Feel free to check out more functions for `Maybe` at https://hackage.haskell.org/package/base-4.20.0.1/docs/Data-Maybe.html.